robstoll/tutteli-spek-extensions/README.md

 There are a few other utility methods defined on `TempFolder`, e.g. `newFolder`.
 Please open an issue if you want more or create a pull request.

+In case you want to operate on `Path` we recommend using [Niok](https://github.com/robstoll/niok).

 # License
-tutteli-spek-extensions is published under [Apache 2.0](http://opensource.org/licenses/Apache2.0).
+tutteli-spek-extensions is published under [Apache 2.0](https://opensource.org/licenses/Apache2.0).